-The Fall Citizens Water Academy (CWA) will educate participants on the quality of MAWSS water source (Big Creek Lake), our ability to meet the growing demand for water in our community, and how our systems are built and maintained.
+The MAWSS Citizens Water Academy (CWA) was designed to educate participants on the quality of our water source (Big Creek Lake), our ability to meet the growing demand for water in our community, and how our systems are built and maintained.
 Knowledge gained during the CWA sessions will empower graduates to become ambassadors, enabling them to go out and educate others about the water system we depend on every day.
 Additionally, as we embark on a journey to rehabilitate our aging infrastructure, the CWA graduates are especially important in helping spread the word.

 We welcome opportunities to share our story within the community.
-If you are interested in learning about the strategy behind our “Keep Water Working” campaign and what we at MAWSS do for the community, we invite you to apply for the fall CWA.
+If you are interested in learning about the strategy behind our “Keep Water Working” campaign and what we at MAWSS do for the community, we invite you to fill out the application below.

 During the four CWA sessions, participants will receive approximately 19 hours of instruction, tour treatment facilities, and learn from a panel of experts.
 Classes were held in February and October of 2019.
 The 2020 class schedule will be announced in the next few months.

 The program is offered at no cost to the participants provided they complete the entire program.
 Space is limited and all that apply may not be chosen.

 For questions about the Citizens Water Academy, please email email@example.com.

 To learn more about the, please email firstname.lastname@example.org.
 To learn more about the “Keep Water Working” campaign, visit us at www.mawss.com or follow MAWSS on Facebook, Instagram, Pinterest, LinkedIn, YouTube, and Twitter.

 We will notify applicants when the next Citizens Water Academy is scheduled.